jamescherti/lightvim/README.md

 - Move tab to the right: `<C-S-J>`

 Visual and normal mode:
-- Close split (or tab if there is one window in the current tab): `C-w c`
+- Close window/split (or tab if there is one window in the current tab): `C-w c`

 ## Features